The Khyber

+The Khyber Centre for the Arts (est. 1995) is a queer-led artist-run centre located in downtown Halifax NS.
+The centre presents non-commercial artwork, offers a self-led platform for artists and their practices, and aims to disrupt systemic causes of exclusion, tokenism, and power imbalances in the arts.
+The centre is currently located at 1880 Hollis St.

 History

-1588 Barrington Street, was originally erected as The Church of England Institute in 1888.
+The Khyber was born at 1588 Barrington Street, a registered Historical Property previously owned by the Halifax Regional Municipality.
+1588 Barrington Street was originally erected as The Church of England Institute in 1888.
 It was designed by architect Henry Busch in the Victorian style with Gothic Revival features.
 The building was commissioned by Bishop Hibbert Binney.
 Other buildings designed by Busch in Halifax include the Halifax Academy and the Halifax Public Gardens Bandstand.